 I performed contemporary jazz with the Bruce Middle Group and played on the 1990 release Far and Beyond.
 In the early 90’s, I performed and co-wrote with Grammy award winning pop singer Margot Chapman (Starland Vocal Band).
 In the early 90’s I also performed original compositions and improvisations at weekly shows by the comedy troupe Gross National Product.

 I studied music theory, performance and music of the non-western world at Frostburg State University.
 Later I studied jazz piano with Wade Beach and Burnett Thompson.
-Since moving to the Los Angeles area, I have studied, orchestration through the UCLA Extension film scoring program.
+Since moving to the Los Angeles area, I have studied, orchestration through the UCLA Extension lm scoring program.

-Contact: cg @ this web site dot com
+Contact: cg at CarlosGarza dot com